warthog618/go-gpiocdev/README.md

 that set is one.
 The Line API is slightly simplified as it only has to deal with the one line, not a larger set.

-Both Chip and Line/Lines are safe to call from different goroutines.
+Both Chip and Line/Lines methods are safe to call from different goroutines.

 ## Tools